Posterior Matching for Gaussian Broadcast Channels with Feedback: Introduction

-In a more general direction, Gaspar et al. [19], [20] proposed a coding scheme for the Gaussian broadcast channel with correlated noises for the two user case with arbitrary noise covariance and for the more user case when noise samples at receivers are all multiples of each other.
-For example, they showed that for all noise correlation other than $\pm 1$, the gap between the sum-rate of their scheme achieves and the full-cooperation bound vanishes as the signal-to-noise ratio tends to infinity.
+In a more general setting, Gaspar et al.~\cite{key5}, \cite{key6} proposed a coding scheme for the AWGN-BC with correlated noises in the case of $M=2$ with arbitrary noise covariance and in the case of $M\geq 3$ such that the noise of each user is a multiple of the same Gaussian noise.
+For example, they showed that for all noise correlations other than $\pm 1$, the gap between the sum-rate of their scheme and the full-cooperation bound vanishes as the signal-to-noise ratio tends to infinity.
 Although their coding scheme works well in the asymptotic regime, it does not work well when the input power is not sufficiently large.

-In this paper, using analysis tool, we firstly analyze the achievable rate region for a general coding strategy for the Gaussian broadcast channel with feedback that includes all the coding schemes [1], [4], [14].
-Then, we prove that a variant of the Ozarow-Leung [4] scheme can be obtained from this strategy with the same achievable rate region.
-Moreover, we come to an coding scheme for the multi-user degraded AWGN-BC with feedback.
-Furthermore, we proposed a coding scheme for the non-degraded AWGN-BC with feedback to achieve the same sum-rate as the LQG code.
-Our encoding scheme is a variant of the Kramer's code, hence it shows a potential of this method to design a coding scheme which achieves not only the asymptotic capacity [19], [20], but also provides good performance in non-asymptotic settings.